 - May reduce addictive behaviors

-- May support cluster headaches
+- May help alleviate cluster headaches

 - Offers protective action on the brain & neurological system

-- Reduced anxiety levels
+- Reduced anxiety levels (especially existencial anxiety at the end-of-life stage)

 - Better rational awareness & problem solving